Patalesvara Siva Temple – I

-Patalesvara Siva Temple – I is a temple dedicated to Lord Shiva, located in Old Town, Bhubaneswar, Odisha,India.
+Patalesvara Siva Temple – I is a temple dedicated to Lord Shiva, located in Old Town, Bhubaneswar, Odisha, India.
 This temple dates back to 13th century, and belongs to the Ganga era.
 At present, this temple is situated inside the compound wall of a private residence.

 Location

 The geographical location of the temple is Lat-20° 14'48" N, Long 85°51'28" E. The elevation is 70 ft.
-Patalesvarasiva temp-I is situated on the left side of the Kedara-Gouri road (leading from Parsuramesvara temple to Bindusagar) at a distance of 200 m westof Parsuramesvara and 50.00 m north-west of Champakesvara temple in Old Town, Bhubaneswar.
+Patalesvarasiva temp-I is situated on the left side of the Kedara-Gouri road (leading from Parsuramesvara temple to Bindusagar) at a distance of 200 m west of Parsuramesvara and 50.00 m north-west of Champakesvara temple in Old Town, Bhubaneswar.

 Property type

 The property type (Precinct/ Building/ Structure/Landscape/Site/Tank)is Building and the Subtype is Temple.
 The typology of the temple is Rekha Deul.
 The temple is presently in use.